ychen-207523/Sentimental-Analyzer-Pro/README.md

 ☑️  Documentation Improvement for reflecting project's value accurately<br>
 ☑️  Addition of Builds and Workflows for better development activities<br>
 ☑️  Unit Tests were written and Test Coverage was improved<br>
 ☑️  Public facing webpage to get feedbacks, Raise and handle issues, Discuss & Grow with enthusiasts and supportive community<br>
-☑️  <br>
-☑️  <be>

 ### Future Scope
 - [ ] Implement User Authentication to store the history of each User
 - [ ] Recommendation System based on Product Analysis Results
 - [ ] Enhance the Product Analysis by considering the number of users rated for each Product!
 - [ ] Extend the Sentiment Analysis to Facebook, Twitter, LinkedIn Posts
-- [ ] To Be Added..

 ---
 <a name="casestudy"></a>